-University Services The Diversity Division coordinates with Career Counseling at the DAC Center to provide counseling on job searches and internships.
+University Services By collaborating with the Career Support Team within the BHE, we can also offer counseling for job searches and internships.
 You may meet with a career counselor to discuss matters related to your career, including coming out during a job search or internship and concerns about your prospective workplace.
-Contact information for Career Counseling is listed at the end of the Guidelines.
+Contact information for the Career Support Team is provided in the "List of Contacts for University Services" at the end of the Guidelines.

-(2) Job search for LGBT+
+(2) Job search for LGBTQ+ individuals

-LGBT+ Members Needless to say, especially for LGBT+ individuals, it is important to build a career that allows you to be your true self.
+LGBTQ+ Members Needless to say, it is especially important for LGBTQ+ individuals and those who may identify as such to build a career that allows them to be their true selves.
 In addition to early career planning, sufficient preparation prior to starting a job search (for example, by finding a role model) is essential.
-We have designed worksheets to help with this process. ➡Toolbox (8) If necessary, you may also see a counselor.
+We have designed worksheets to help with this process.

+→ Toolbox (8) If necessary, you may also see a counselor.
 We are here to meet your needs, based on our previous experiences.

-Supporters We ask faculty and staff members who support LGBT+ students to understand their unique circumstances in the job market, and to provide necessary assistance, including appropriate information and referrals to counseling services.
+Supporters We ask faculty and staff members who support LGBTQ+ students to understand their unique circumstances in the job market, and to provide necessary assistance, including appropriate information and referrals to counseling services.

-(3) Career support for LGBT+ at the University of Tsukuba
+(3) Career support for LGBTQ+ individuals at the University of Tsukuba

-LGBT+ Members There are an increasing number of LGBT+-inclusive companies in Japan, as well as internationally; indicators of LGBT+ inclusion are currently being proposed.
+LGBTQ+ Members There are an increasing number of LGBTQ+-inclusive companies in Japan, as well as internationally; indicators of LGBTQ+ inclusion are currently being proposed.
 However, the actual practice of inclusion and the extent to which this culture is shared in a particular workplace depends on the company and requires extensive research. →Toolbox (9) If you suffer from mental health issues and also have academic concerns, you may prefer the alternative of building your career by receiving job assistance, in addition to undertaking a standard job search.
-Please do not hesitate to consult the DAC Center, which provides a wide range of services.
+Please do not hesitate to consult the BHE, which provides a wide range of services.